strncat/strncat.github.io/_posts/math/2024-04-10-graph-horizontal-asymptotes.markdown

 \end{align*}
 $$
 </div>
-The degree of the function in the numerator is $m$ and the degree of the function in the denominator is $n$.
+The degree of the numerator is $m$ and the degree of the denominator is $n$.
 Horizontal asymptotes occur only when $m \leq n$.
 <br>
 <br>
 <!------------------------------------------------------------------------------------>